snafees/ortho_seqs/tutorial.rst

   --molecule

 This flag is where you indicate what kind of molecule this is.
 This can be DNA, RNA, or protein, as of now.
-For the Sidhu Dataset, the molecules are DNA molecules.
+For the Sidhu Dataset, the molecules are protein molecules.

 .. code-block::